Lingala: Name

-At first the language the European pioneers and their African troops had forged out of Bobangi was referred to as "the river language" or "the trade language" and other volatile labels.
-From 1884 onwards it was called "Bangala", due to its introduction in Bangala Station.
-After 1901, Catholic missionaries of CICM, also called 'the Congregation of Scheutists', proposed to rename the language "Lingala", a proposition which took some decades to be generally accepted, both by colonials and the Congolese.
-The name Lingala first appears in writing in a publication by the CICM missionary Égide De Boeck (1901-2).
-This name change was accepted in western and northwestern Congo (as well as in other countries where the language was spoken), but not in northeastern Congo where the variety of the language spoken locally is still called Bangala.
+At first the language the European pioneers and their African troops had forged out of Bobangi was called "the river language", "the trade language", and other volatile names.
+Beginning in 1884, it was called "Bangala", due to its introduction in Bangala Station.
+After 1901, Catholic missionaries of CICM, also called the Congregation of Scheutists, proposed to rename the language "Lingala".
+It took some decades for this to be generally accepted both by colonials and the Congolese.
+The name Lingala first appears in writing in a 1901-2 publication by the CICM missionary Égide De Boeck.
+This name change was accepted in western and northwestern Congo, and in other countries where the language was spoken, but not in northeastern Congo, where the variety of the language spoken locally is still called Bangala.

+Bobangi-Lingala relationship

+Linguistically, Lingala is a dialect or variant of Bobangi, a popular or commercial Bobangi, that is, a Bobangi lingua franca spoken by non-native speakers.
+Lingala has also been referred to by the following names: "bad Bobangi", "Sabir of Bobangi", "deformed and mixed Bobangi", "Bobangi of treaties", "patois of Bobangi and Kilolo", and "the new language of the Bobangi".

 Characteristics and usage

-Lingala is a Bantu-based creole of Central Africa with roots in the Bobangi language, the language that provided the bulk of its lexicon and grammar.
-In its basic vocabulary, Lingala also has many borrowings from various other languages, such as: Swahili, Kikongo varieties, French, Portuguese, and English.
+Lingala is a Bantu language of Central Africa with roots in the Bobangi language, which provided most of its lexicon and grammar.
+In its basic vocabulary, Lingala also borrows from other languages, such as Kikongo varieties, Ubangian languages, Swahili, French, Portuguese, English, and various African languages (note local and foreign interaction with Krumen).

 In practice, the extent of borrowing varies widely with speakers of different regions (commonly among young people), and during different occasions.